top of page

 Welcome to CMJ, otherwise known as Cat Mum Journal!

 Just like a scrumptious can of meaty chunks in jelly, what you'll find here is pretty much what you see on the tin.
-My name is Rachel, and I originally started this blog to document a sudden phase of inter-cat aggression between my sibling cats, Drax and Simba - which, to be honest, was a means of maintaining my sanity during the most stressful period of my life (and there've been a lot of them!).
+My name is Rachel, and I originally started this blog to document a sudden phase of inter-cat aggression between my sibling cats, Drax and Simba - which, to be honest, was a means of maintaining my sanity during one of the most stressful periods of my life.

 Read more in My Story